infibrocco/infibrocco/README.md

 ### About Me

-I am just another normal person who likes to play Minecraft and Terraria.
+I am just another normal person who likes to play Minecraft and Terraria among other games.
 I also like using Linux (arch btw) and dabbling in some open source projects.
-I may not be that good at coding (I just know some Python and some C/C++), but I try my best and hope I inprove in the future.
+I may not be that good at coding (I just know some Python and some C/C++), but I try my best and hope I improve in the future.

 ![GitHub metrics](https://metrics.lecoq.io/infinitygamer404)
 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=infinitygamer404)](https://github.com/anuraghazra/github-readme-stats)